Balanced Independent and Dominating Sets on Colored Interval Graphs: Abstract

 \section{Abstract}

 We study two new versions of independent and dominating set problems on vertex-colored interval graphs, namely \emph{$f$-Balanced Independent Set} ($f$-BIS) and \emph{$f$-Balanced Dominating Set} ($f$-BDS).
 Let $G=(V,E)$ be a vertex-colored interval graph with a $k$-coloring $\coloring \colon V \rightarrow \{1,\ldots,k\}$ for some $k \in \mathbb N$.
 A subset of vertices $S\subseteq V$ is called \emph{$f$-balanced} if $S$ contains $f$ vertices from each color class.
-In the $f$-BIS and $f$-BDS problems, the objective is to compute an independent set or a dominating set that is \emph{$f$-balanced}.
+In the $f$-BIS and $f$-BDS problems, the objective is to compute an independent set or a dominating set that is $f$-balanced.
 We show that both problems are \NP-complete even on proper interval graphs.
-For the BIS problem on interval graphs, we design two \FPT\ algorithms, one parameterized by $(f,k)$ and the other by the vertex cover number of $G$.
-Moreover, we present a 2-approximation algorithm for a slight variation of BIS on proper interval graphs.